masterjedy/specs/block-layer/codecs/dag-pb.md

 ## Format

-The DagPB IPLD format is a format implemented with a single protobuf.
+The DagPB IPLD format is a format implemented with a single protobuf:

 ```protobuf
 // An IPFS MerkleDAG Link